scottambroseio/learn-phonetic-alexa/README.md

 # Learn Phonetic (Alexa)

-Alexa Skill to help users learn and practise the Phonetic Alphabet.
+Alexa skill to help users learn and practise the phonetic alphabet.